nazmul-nhb/nhb-hooks/README.md

 ## useTimer

 Creates a countdown timer.
-Requires [nhb-toolbox](https://toolbox.nazmul-nhb.dev/) (automatically tree-shaken if not used).
+Requires [`Chronos` from `nhb-toolbox`](https://toolbox.nazmul-nhb.dev/docs/classes/Chronos) (automatically tree-shaken if not used).
 Install it separately.
 Create countdown timers with minimal setup.

 ### Import